Although this article is primarily aimed at people who want to take live fish on a plane it will also cover taking dead fish on a plane too.

 How to transport live fish on a plane

-As already stated above living fish should be in a clear, transparent, container that cannot spill water in the plane.
-They can be transported in special aquatic “breather” bags which allow oxygen and carbon dioxide to pass through the surface of the bag but not water (very clever technology).
+As already stated above, living fish should be in a clear, transparent container that cannot spill water in the plane.
+They can be transported in special aquatic “breather” bags, allowing oxygen and carbon dioxide to pass through the bag’s surface but not water (very clever technology).

-If you plan to take live tropical fish then unless it will be a very short flight the temperature of the water may well vary too much for the poor fish to survive.
+If you plan to take live tropical fish, unless it is a very short flight, the water temperature may vary too much for the poor fish to survive.

 You can buy these on Amazon – Breather Bags for Shipment or Transportation of Fish

-- Although the bags are quite durable, you can protect them more by placing the bag inside a container but ensure that some of the bag (at the top) is exposed to the air otherwise oxygen won’t be able to pass through
+• Although the bags are quite durable, you can protect them more by placing them inside a container, but ensure that some of the bag (at the top) is exposed to the air.
+Otherwise, oxygen won’t be able to pass through.

-- Ideally you should only pack one fish in a bag, particularly if they are larger or prone to fight.
-If they are small and non-aggressive fish then you may put more in one bag
+• Ideally, you should only pack one fish in a bag, particularly if it is larger or prone to fight.
+However, you may put more in one bag if it is small and non-aggressive.

-- Do not feed the fish for 24 hours prior to transporting them as this will mean they are less likely to soil the water as much, keeping it fresher for longer
+• Do not feed the fish for 24 hours before transporting them, as this will mean they are less likely to soil the water as much, keeping it fresher for longer.

-- Fill the bags fully as this will prevent the water from sloshing around which can damage the fish.
-The exception is if transporting Betta fish in which case you should ensure that the bag or container is not completely full and there is an air space, as Betta fish breathe from the surface too.
-You may need a larger breather bag to achieve this,
+• Fill the bags fully, as this will prevent the water from sloshing around, which can damage the fish.
+The exception is when transporting Betta fish, in which case you should ensure that the bag or container is not full and there is air space, as Betta fish breathe from the surface, too.
+You may need a larger breather bag to achieve this.

 Can you take live fish internationally?

-Most countries have regulations regarding importing live fish and you may well need the appropriate permits to take them into the country.
+Most countries have regulations regarding importing live fish; you may need the appropriate permits to take them into the country.

-If flying into the US with live fish from another country then there are various restrictions You should contact the US Fish and Wildlife Service.
+There are various restrictions if flying into the US with live fish from another country.
+You should contact the US Fish and Wildlife Service.
 This article by Aquafind gives some good information on importing tropical fish – Importing Tropical Fish (Summary of US Rules).

-If you are flying out of the US into another country and want to take fish with you then you should contact the embassy of the country you are flying to.
+If you are flying out of the US into another country and want to take fish with you, you should contact the embassy of that country.

 Conclusion